 nsims <- 500 x <- rGomp(nsims, lambda = 0.3, alpha = 0.1)

 Generating a sample as indicated by any means [2].
 Using own function that matches derivation [2].
-Showing that established package give same results [1 bonus].
+Showing that the established package gives the same results [1 bonus].

 1.3) Fit a Gompertz distribution to the simulated times.
 Give parameter estimates, with uncertainty, for your fit (trace plots showing good convergence are highly recommended for simulation fits). [ 11 ]

 Hint: As the Gompertz distribution is not one of the standard distributions in Stan, it is recommended that you add the following code to the start of your Stan model.
-This will allow you to sample from the Gompertz in the usual way (i.e. y[i] ~ gompertz(lambda, alpha)).
+This will allow you to sample from the Gompertz in the usual way (i.e., y[i] ~ Gompertz(lambda, alpha)).
 Alternatively, specify the full log posterior in Stan directly to the model using target += and then Stan math functions.
-Stan math functions are similar to R math functions.
+Stan's math functions are similar to R's math functions.

 functions { real gompertz_lpdf(real y, real lam, real a) { return log(a) + lam*y - (exp(lam*y)-1)*a/lam; } }